nowshekhari/FoodPresso/README.md

 5. Open `http://localhost:3000` to view it in the browser.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue to discuss what you would like to change.